 Beginner

-• Designed for students with absolutely no experience.
+• It is designed for students with absolutely no experience.

 • Introduces students to basic concepts, the alphabet, and common vocabulary and phrases.